E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

-\paragraph{\textbf{Locally Denoising the Perturbed Sentences}} As mentioned above, the input sequence for training seq2seq PLMs is the perturbed sentence $\tilde{x}$, which is corrupted by arbitrary noising functions.
-Notably, we use the text infilling as the basic nosing function\footnote{Although \citet{lewis2020bart} designed five noising functions in their original paper, for simplification we only keep the most effective one -- text infilling.}.
-Besides, we introduce two extra linguistically motivated noising alternatives, i.e., \textit{Shuffle} and \textit{Random}, which are demonstrated to be beneficial to language models~\cite{yamaguchi2021frustratingly,alajrami2022does}. ``Shuffle'' refers to selecting some trigrams from unmasked tokens and shuffling these tokens within each of trigrmas, and ``Random'' refers to randomly replacing tokens with out-of-sequence tokens from the vocabulary.
-To distinguish different noising schemes, we denote the sequence corrupted by text infilling as $\tilde{x}$ and refer to that corrupted by the extended noising scheme (i.e., the combination of text infilling, Shuffle and Random) as $\tilde{x}^*$.
+As mentioned above, the input sequence for training seq2seq PLMs is the perturbed sentence $\tilde{x}$, which is corrupted by noising functions.
+Notably, we adopt text infilling, {\zqh where a number of text spans are sampled and each span is replaced with a single \texttt{[MASK]} token,} as the basic nosing function\footnote{Although Lewis~et~al.~\cite{lewis2020bart} designed five noising functions in their original paper, for simplification we only keep the most effective one -- text infilling. {\zqh In our preliminary experiments, we found that continuing pretraining the BART with the simplified objective achieved the comparable downstream performance (88.71 \textit{vs.} 88.75 average score on GLUE benchmark) against the counterpart pretraining with full objectives.}}. {\zqh Text infilling teaches the model to predict how many tokens are missing from a span.} Besides, we introduce two additional linguistically motivated noising alternatives, \textit{i.e.}, \textit{Shuffle} and \textit{Random}\footnote{{\zqh Notably, there are more sophisticated noising functions, such as adversarial attack~\cite{morris2020textattack}.
+However, our main focus is to incorporate more supervised signals into the encoder, instead of exploring more complex noising functions.
+Thus, we simply use the widely-used \textit{Shuffle} and \textit{Random} in this paper.}}, which have proved to be beneficial to language models~\cite{yamaguchi2021frustratingly,alajrami2022does}. \textit{Shuffle} refers to selecting some trigrams from unmasked tokens and then shuffling these tokens in each trigram, and \textit{Random} refers to randomly replacing tokens with out-of-sequence tokens from the vocabulary.
+To distinguish different noising schemes, we denote the sequence corrupted by text infilling as $\tilde{x}$ and that corrupted by the extended noising scheme (\textit{i.e.}, the combination of text infilling, Shuffle and Random) as $\tilde{x}^*$.

 Subsequently, we feed the corrupted sentence $\tilde{x}^*$ into the encoder and obtain the hidden representations $\tilde{h}^*$.
 Then, motivated by the success of ELECTRA~\cite{clark2019electra}, we employ a separate MLP classifier to detect whether each token of $x$ is shuffled or replaced, instead of directly predicting the original tokens.
-Such a process has been demonstrated more computationally cheaper and more simple-efficient in other prior works \cite{nijkamp2021script,yamaguchi2021frustratingly}.
-A training objective is lastly built by minimizing the cross-entropy loss as formulated as:
+Such a process has been demonstrated more computationally cheaper and more simple-efficient in previous works \cite{nijkamp2021script,yamaguchi2021frustratingly}.
+The training objective is lastly built by minimizing the cross-entropy loss as formulated: